aybdee/aybdee.github.io/content/about.md

   I like mostly pop, 80's, and chill indie stuff \
   but I'll listen to anything really

+- I dabble in writing every once in a while(mostly when i'm really bored)

 - interested in cooking(sort of suck at it for now 😫)

 # umm what else?